Wellbeing - What is it all about?

 People do not, I repeat: do not always let on when they are struggling – and by the time they are “struggling” they are already on the road to requiring reactive help if they haven’t been exposed to understanding what looking after your wellbeing means.
 And for many, even if they do hint at some worries, it is only the tip of the iceberg that is exposed – the rest is hidden and is much bigger underneath.
 It is unfortunate but it is the truth that there is still very much a stigma around people saying “I’m not coping”.
 It’s as if it is a sign of weakness.
 I challenge this thought: It is more a sign of strength, courage and self-love to be able to say “I’m not coping”.
 You are your own best friend.
 Act it.
 If you don’t feel you are your own best friend, then working on positive wellbeing will help you become that person.

-The privacy and data protection concerns, whilst understandable, are misaligned.
+Whilst understandable, these are misaligned.
 It is not a pre-requisite that in order to be seen to be helping staff with wellbeing a department must all sit around in a circle, holding hands and congratulating each other on telling their most sacred feeling that they hold deep within their soul.
 What I ask of businesses to show support and concern in this area is to be open to their staff that they are wanting to create elements of wellbeing, ask for insights, offer opportunities in the wellbeing space, and add the care and wellbeing of their workforce as part of their vision and mission statements of the company so that they can be part of the boardroom goals and commitments.
-Valued staff – valued organisation. – And EVERYONE loves to hear about an organisation that values its people.
+Valued staff = valued organisation.
+And EVERYONE loves to hear about an organisation that values its people.

-I know who I’d want on my Team for when times get tough.
+I know who I’d want on my Team when times get tough.

 So why is wellbeing so important now?